CitruzSquared/essays/Spherical Astronomy for Worldbuilders/Chapter 3 - Moons.md

 \text{Neptune} & 3.411\cdot10^{-3} & 0.017080 & 2.69509\cdot10^{-3}\\ \hline
 \end{array}
 ```
-As one can see, the approximation is very crude, however it's the best we got.
+Evidently, the approximation is very crude; however it's the best we got.
 Now that we have $J_2$, we can calculate the precession rates:
 - Nodal Precession Rate
 ```math
 \dot\Omega = -\left[\frac{3}{2}\frac{\sqrt{GM}J_2R_{\text{avg}}^2}{(1-e^2)^2a^{7/2}}\right]\cos(i)\tag{35}